hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

 In order for the `TokenAirdropTransaction` to work we should define a new section of state, where airdrops to be stored.
 It should be a special storage of incoming airdrop information, that could potentially be used to build `CryptoTransfer` transactions upon it.

-The pending airdrop state would be part of the token state, since the airdrops are tightly connected to tokens and we can keep them at the same place.

-The additional new `TokenClaimAirdrop` and `TokenCancelAirdrop` transactions would operate tightly with the pending state and it would serve as a mediator between them and the persisted state.
+The additional new `TokenClaimAirdrop` and `TokenCancelAirdrop` transactions would operate tightly with the pending state.
 These operations would trigger a removal of entities from the pending state.
-The `claim` operation would delegate a crypto transfer operation and remove the airdrop information, that is being claimed from the pending state and the `cancel` would directly remove the airdrop from the pending state.
+The `claim` operation would create a synthetic crypto transfer operation and remove the airdrop information, that is being claimed from the pending state and the `cancel` would directly remove the airdrop from the pending state.

 ## Prerequisite reading
 * [HIP-904](https://hips.hedera.com/hip/hip-904)